Skip to content

 5. Log outcomes and tune the rules

 After each callback, write down what happened.
 Converted, worth nurturing, or bad fit.
-After 50 of these you'll see which scoring rules actually predict conversions and which are noise.
+After 50 of these you'll see which scoring rules predict conversions and which are noise.
 Adjust the points.
 This is what separates something that lasts from a one-week experiment.

-Three scoring approaches compared
+Three follow-up approaches compared

-ApproachHow it worksData neededStart here?
+ApproachHow it worksBest useStart here?

-Predictive MLTrains on historical lead outcomes.Hundreds of labeled outcomes.Later, once you have the data.
+Predictive MLTrains on historical lead outcomes.Routing or prioritization once you have enough data.Later, once you have the data.

 A 2024 systematic review of 44 lead-scoring studies (Wu et al.) found predictive models beat manual scoring, but only with company-specific data and hundreds of real outcomes.
 If you don't have that yet, rules work fine.